sebastiangreger/kirby3-commentions/README.md

 <?= commentionsCss(); ?>
 ```

 Unless your site is running on the Starterkit, you would likely want to write your own CSS for the pre-rendered markup.
+If you want to build on the prefabricated styles, they can be found in `site/plugins/kirby3-commentions/assets/styles.css`.

 ### Setting up a cronjob to process the inbox queue

-Per the specification, incoming webmentions are always placed in a backlog queue for asynchronous processing (this is to mitigate the risk of DDoS attacks by flooding your site with webmentions).
-In order to have these webmentions delivered into your Commentions inbox, this queue needs to be processed regularly.
+Per the specification ([ch 3.2](https://www.w3.org/TR/webmention/#receiving-webmentions)), incoming webmentions are always placed in a backlog queue for asynchronous processing (this is to mitigate the risk of DDoS attacks by flooding your site with webmentions).
+In order to have these webmentions processed, this queue needs to be run regularly.

 First, set a secret key with at least 10 characters in your `site/config/config.php` (the key may NOT include any of the following: `&` `%` `#` `+` nor a space sign ` `):